ClarkChristopher-FS/static-site-exercise/README.md

 # Static Site Exercise

-Hey!
 This is my static website for Assignment 1.6.
-I built it using Next.js and deployed it to GitHub Pages.
+Built with Next.js and deployed to GitHub Pages.

 ## What I Did

-I created a simple static site that shows:
+I created a simple static site that demonstrates:

-- How to set up a basic Next.js project
+- Setting up a basic Next.js project
-- How to create a simple page with HTML and React
+- Creating a simple page with HTML and React
-- How to export it as static files
+- Exporting it as static files
-- How to deploy it to GitHub Pages
+- Deploying to GitHub Pages

 ## Running It Locally

-If you want to see it on your computer:
+To run it on your computer:

-1. Install the dependencies first:
+1. Install dependencies:

    ```
    npm install
    ```

-2. Start the development server:
+2. Start the dev server:

    ```
    npm run dev
    ```

-3. Open your browser and go to http://localhost:3000
+3. Open http://localhost:3000 in your browser

 ## Building for Production

-When you're ready to deploy, you need to build it:
+To build for deployment:

 ```
 npm run build
 ```

-This creates an `out` folder with all the static HTML files that GitHub Pages can serve.
+This creates an `out` folder with all the static HTML files.
+I moved those files to the root so GitHub Pages can serve them.

 ## Deployment

-I deployed this to GitHub Pages.
-The `out` folder contains all the static files that get served when someone visits the site.

-## Author
+Deployed to GitHub Pages using the root folder.
+The static files are in the root directory so GitHub Pages can find them.

 Christopher Clark